-An in-depth study of brain research as it relates to reading acquisition, theories of language acquisition with emphasis on phonological awareness and research in the reading acquisition process.
-Students will develop instructional applications based on course content.
-Required only of students in the reading concentration who have not taken a similar course in the past five years.
+Analysis and application of research and practices relating to reading acquisition with an emphasis on the development of phonological awareness, the teaching of phonics and the interrelatedness of language development, reading and writing.
+This course includes a review of brain research related to literacy acquisition.
+Required only of students in the reading concentration who have not taken a similar course within the past five years.